 Seemon studied chemistry at the University of Zürich and did his master thesis in physical organic chemistry in the group of Prof. Dr. Peter Chen.
 Hereafter he decided to gather all his courage to do a PhD and joined the group of Prof. Dr. Dennis Gillingham (University of Basel).
 During this time, he explored small molecule protein degraders (i.e. PROTACs and molecular glues) with a particular focus around a class of sulfonamides targeting CRL4DCAF15.
 In March 2021 he gathered all of his remaining courage and crossed the river to join the Thomä lab where he is currently working on various projects around targeted protein degradation via the Ubiquitin proteasomal pathway.

-B.Sc. in Chemistry, University of Freiburg
+M.Sc. in Biochemistry and Biophysics, University of Freiburg

 Ph.D.
 Student, UbiCODE fellow